LuisRamosOfficial/DVD-Bouncing-WebSite/README.md

-# DVD Logo Bouncing Celebration Website
+# DVD Logo Bouncing Website

 This website features a bouncing DVD logo that celebrates when it hits the corner of the screen.
 The website is built using HTML, SCSS, and JavaScript.